guestOS/guestOS/README.md

 	* Will simplify the interaction with the project
 * Unit test coverage
 	* Integrate unit tests from existing projects: GNUstep, Swift Foundation etc
-	* Create basic infrastructure for project's own unit tests
+	* Set up basic infrastructure for project's own unit tests
 * Travis CI integration for all target platforms (Linux, FreeBSD, Windows), including pull request builds
 	* Will dramatically simplify the workflow
 * Downloadable and installable SDK